 ADA Accessible Pathways and Restrooms

 Renovations in 2018 have made the Museum more accessible than ever to those with physical disabilities.
 All exhibits at the Museum are accessible for wheelchairs and strollers, with the exception of strollers inside the Butterfly Pavilion.
-Download a PDF of our ADA Accessible Map to plan your visit, or ask for a copy at the Admissions Office when you arrive.
+Download our ADA Accessible Map to plan your visit, or ask for a copy at the Admissions Office when you arrive.

 Accessible pathways for wheelchairs and strollers are indicated on the map in blue.
 All restrooms have accessible facilities and are indicated on the map by a wheelchair symbol.